Talend/daikon/daikon-tql/daikon-tql-client/README.md

 - `and`
 - `or`

-They can be used as the same way as an operator in a query :
+They can be used in the same way as an operator in a query :

 ```javascript
 query.equal('f1', 666).or().equal('f2', 777);